-By now, you've probably heard the joke or seen the meme that somewhere today a Mormon couple is looking at the news and thinking Brexit sounds like a strong name.
+By now, you've probably heard the joke or seen the meme that somewhere today a Latter-day Saint couple is looking at the news and thinking Brexit sounds like a strong name.

-While we may share in the amusement of someone naming their child after a country leaving the European Union, Mormons are known to be a little peculiar in what they name their children.
+While we may share in the amusement of someone naming their child after a country leaving the European Union, Latter-day Saints are known to be a little peculiar in what they name their children.

-"Maybe it’s because we’re kind of different to begin with that Mormons love oddball baby names," Namberry blogger Hildie Westenhaver wrote.
+"Maybe it’s because we’re kind of different to begin with that [Latter-day Saints] love oddball baby names," Namberry blogger Hildie Westenhaver wrote.
 "We’re taught from day one to be 'in the world but not of the world' and that apparently applies to the way we name our kids as well."

-In her blog post "Mormon Baby Names: Traditions and Trends," Westenhaver explores the unusual names she's come across in her dealings with her fellow Mormons.
+In her blog post "Mormon Baby Names: Traditions and Trends," Westenhaver explores the unusual names she's come across in her dealings with her fellow Latter-day Saints.

 She says she's come across Wrangler, Smokey, Mersadie, Corporate (for a girl), Maverix, Jenedy, Silver, Xacian, Versailles, Rafter, and, "I kid you not," R2.